 TGax Editor: Change the paragraphs below as follows (#CID15027, 15032, 16461):

-A TWT scheduled STA sets the TWT Protection subfield to 0.

 When transmitted by a TWT responding STA that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
 A TWT responding STA sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s).
 A TWT responding STA sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected from TIM STAs by allocating RAW(s).

-When transmitted by a TWT responding STA or TWT scheduling AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
-A TWT responding STA or TWT scheduling AP sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by:
+A TWT responding STA sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by:

-Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for the TWTs where the responding STA or scheduling STA is an S1G STA.
+Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for the TWTs where the TWT responding STA is an S1G STA.

-Enabling NAV protection during the TWT SP(s) for the TWTs where the responding STA or scheduling AP is an HE STA.
+Enabling NAV protection during the TWT SP(s) for the TWTs where the TWT responding STA is an HE STA.

-A TWT responding STA or TWT scheduling AP sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected.27.7.3.2 Rules for TWT scheduling AP
+A TWT responding STA sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected.

+The TWT Protection subfield is reserved when the Negotiation Type subfield is not 0. (#15027, 15032, 16461)

+27.7.3.2 Rules for TWT scheduling AP

 TGax Editor: Change the paragraphs below as follows (#CID15030, 16445):

-The TWT scheduling AP shall include a nonzero value in the Broadcast TWT Persistence Exponent and Broadcast Persistence Mantissa subfields for each Broadcast TWT to indicate the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
+The TWT scheduling AP shall include a nonzero value in the Broadcast TWT Persistence subfield(#15030, 16445) for each Broadcast TWT to indicate the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
 The AP may change the value of the Broadcast TWT Persistence subfield for any Broadcast TWT within any transmitted TWT element.
 If the AP reduces the value of the subfield, it shall not reduce the value by more than one as compared to the value transmitted during the immediately preceding beacon interval.
 If the AP increases the value of the Broadcast TWT Persistence subfield, it may increase the value by any amount as compared to the value transmitted during the immediately preceding TBTT.

-A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Persistence Exponent and Broadcast TWT Persistence Mantissa subfields to indicate the number of TBTTs that remain until the broadcast TWT schedule is terminated.
-The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence Mantissa subfield for that broadcast TWT schedule equal to 0.
+A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Persistence subfield(#15030, 16445) to indicate the number of TBTTs that remain until the broadcast TWT schedule is terminated.
+The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.(#15030, 16445)